Weave Code

 jfcherng/php-sequence-matcher

-PHP longest sequence matcher inspired by Python difflib.
-Compare arrays or strings to find matching blocks and measure similarity, useful for diffing and change detection.
-Lightweight, modern PHP (8.4+) package.
+PHP 8.4+ longest sequence matcher inspired by Python difflib.
+Compare strings or arrays to find matching blocks and similarities for diffing, change detection, and text analysis.
+Lightweight library extracted from php-diff with improvements.

 View on GitHub